terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 1. Copy tfvars by running `cp terraform.example.tfvars terraform.tfvars` and update `terraform.tfvars` with values from your environment.
 1. Run `terraform init`
 1. Run `terraform plan` and review output
-1. To run terraform-validator steps please follow these [instructions](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#install-terraform-validator) and install the latest version.
+1. To run terraform-validator steps please follow the [instructions](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#install-terraform-validator) in the **Install Terraform Validator** section and install version `2021-03-22`.
+You will also need to rename the binary from `terraform-validator-<your-platform>` to `terraform-validator`.
     1. Run `terraform plan -input=false -out bootstrap.tfplan`
     1. Run `terraform show -json bootstrap.tfplan > bootstrap.json`
-    1. Run `terraform-validator validate bootstrap.json --policy-path="../policy-library" --project <A-VALID-PROJECT>` and check for violations.
+    1. Run `terraform-validator validate bootstrap.json --policy-path="../policy-library" --project <A-VALID-PROJECT-ID>` and check for violations (`<A-VALID-PROJECT-ID>` must be an existing project you have access to, this is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project).
 1. Run `terraform apply`
 1. Run `terraform output gcs_bucket_tfstate` to get your GCS bucket from the apply step
 1. Copy the backend by running `cp backend.tf.example backend.tf` and update `backend.tf` with your GCS bucket.